 Number and quality of positive or negative customer reviews or ratings received per period.
 It provides a clear picture of how the consumers perceive the brand.
 These are valuable insights that help any brand create a strong presence online.
 Reviews are user-generated word-of-mouth and are very important for purchase decisions.
 Brands should incentivize users to review and rate their products and services so that it generates positive WOM or useful insights that can improve the product/service.
 Read more about ways to stay ahead using social media here.

 Unsure about how important customer reviews are?
 This might help: 20 Inspiring Quotes On Customer Service

 10. Customer Turnover Rate or Churn Rate

 A measure of the number of customers who leave over a specific period of time.
 This shows a brand’s ability to retain consumers and consistently offer value.
-If churn rate is high, it is a clear indication that something is wrong with the applied strategies.
+If the churn rate is high, it is a clear indication that something is wrong with the applied strategies.

 Consumers in today’s world are easier to reach out to.
 On the other hand, they are also, more than ever vocal and powerful in sharing their experiences with brands and peers.
 Success and failure in social media marketing depend on how well the brand understands the consumers and connects with them on a “human-like” level.
 Brands now have the power to get closer to people, befriend them and earn their trust.
 At the same time, they are vulnerable to consumer outrage and negative WOM.
 KPIs are useful tools to consistently track and monitor your brand’s customer experiences on digital platforms.